How Long to Get a Work Permit after Marriage?

 An applicant for a marriage-based green card who is adjusting their status from a temporary employment visa or a student visa may be able to continuing working while they await approval of their Form I-485.

-If the bride or groom was already in the United States on a nonimmigrant employment-based visa, such as an H-1B or an L-1 intracompany transferee, they can continue to work using that visa, as long as it is not expired.
+If the bride or groom was already in the United States on a nonimmigrant work visa, such as an H-1B or an L-1 intracompany transferee, they can continue to work using that visa, as long as it is not expired or terminated.
 However, if the newly married person came to the United States on a K1 visa or a student visa that does not allow them to work, they will need to get a work permit.

-If a foreigner came to the United States on an F-1 student visa and then got married to a USC or LPR, they may be able to continue working while their Form I-485 application is pending.
+If a foreigner came to the United States on an F-1 student visa and then got married to a USC or LPR, they may be able to continue working while their Form I-485 application is pending as long as they have valid employment authorization based on their F-1 status.
 However, if that student’s employment authorization expires before their marriage-based green card is approved, they will need to stop working and apply for a work permit based on their I-485 application.

 Some examples of valid student employment while a marriage green card is pending include on-campus jobs or curricular practical training (CPT) as part of an academic major.
 Additional moneymaking avenues include optional practical training (OPT) and STEM-OPT, which can be extended past graduation.